-The role synchronization needs to match roles with the same names.
+The role synchronization matches DNN global roles with AD roles with the same names.
 Therefore, if you have a role in AD called Marketing, it should also be created in DNN with the same name.
 Then once the user logs in they will be added to the DNN Role as well.

-The default behavior, when the AD Role Synchronization is enabled, is for DNN to synchronize the AD roles to DNN ones.
-It basically looks for all matching DNN Role Names and adds the user there, it then removes the user from every DNN Role that is not part of the AD Role.
+When the AD Role Synchronization is enabled, the default behavior is for DNN to synchronize the AD roles to DNN ones.
+DNN looks for all matching DNN Role Names and adds the user there, then removes the user from every DNN Role that is not part of the AD Role.

-Sometimes, a user would be added to a custom DNN Role after login with their AD account and everything will work as intended, until the next login.
+If a user is added to a custom DNN Role after login with their AD account, everything will work as intended until the next login.
 The next time the user logs in and the roles are synchronized, the user will be removed from the DNN Role since there is no AD Role for that user that matches the custom DNN one.

 Important: For anyone using a version below 9.2, the default Administrator role is not synchronized.
 Thus AD Administrators will not become DNN Administrators.